Skip to Content

 - Knowledge of international trends in cultural policy and how they are affecting, and affected by the practice of Arts Management

-- Essential practical skills relating to Arts Management, particularly strategic planning, financial management, business planning and engaging audiences
+- Essential practical skills relating to Arts Management, particularly strategic planning, financial management, fundraising, business planning and engaging audiences

 - A sophisticated level of critical and divergent thinking and expression